+In sandwich ELISA, unlike the other types of ELISA, two antibodies are employed: a capture antibody and a detection antibody having the antigen of interest bound in between, hence the name “sandwich”.
+The capture antibody is immobilized on a surface, while the detection antibody (conjugated to an enzyme or fluorophore label) is applied as a last step before quantitation.
 The two antibodies used in a sandwich ELISA must be paired and tested before use.
 This means that they are known to bind to different places on the target antigen.
-It is very important that the capture antibody and the detection antibody don't interfere with each other's binding capability.
+It is very important that the capture antibody and the detection antibody don't affect the binding capability of one another.

-Sandwich ELISA Detection Methods
+Principles of Sandwich ELISA

 Common enzyme-substrate pairs

 Horse radish peroxidase (HRP) and alkaline phosphatase (ALP) are the two most common chromogenic enzymes used for ELISA assays; the former catalyzes the cleavage of its substrate hydrogen peroxide in the presence of a hydrogen donor to produce a color change, and the latter catalyzes the color change of P-Nitrophenyl-phospate (pNPP).
 The chromogenic sandwich ELISA can be quantified by measuring absorbance.
 Many chemiluminescent and fluorescent enzyme-substrate pairs are also commercially available and they require fluorimeters or luminometers for quantification.